Appearance

 }

-Note that irrespective of rendering type, any props will be passed to the page component and can be viewed on the client-side in the initial HTML.
+will be passed to the page component and can be viewed on the client-side in the initial HTML.
 This is to allow the page to be hydrated correctly.
-Make sure that you don't pass any sensitive information that shouldn't be available on the client in props.
+Make sure that you don't pass any sensitive information that shouldn't be available on the client inprops

 When does getServerSideProps run

-• When you request this page directly, getServerSideProps runs at request time, and this page will be pre-rendered with the returned props
+runs at request time, and this page will be pre-rendered with the returned props - When you request this page on client-side page transitions through

-getServerSideProps returns JSON which will be used to render the page.
-All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have getServerSideProps defined.
+returns JSON which will be used to render the page.
+All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have getServerSideProps

 You can use the next-code-elimination tool to verify what Next.js eliminates from the client-side bundle.

-getServerSideProps can only be exported from a page.
+can only be exported from a page.
 You can’t export it from non-page files.

-Note that you must export getServerSideProps as a standalone function — it will not work if you add getServerSideProps as a property of the page component.
+as a standalone function — it will not work if you add getServerSideProps

 When should I use getServerSideProps

-You should use getServerSideProps only if you need to render a page whose data must be fetched at request time.
-This could be due to the nature of the data or properties of the request (such as authorization headers or geo location).
-Pages using getServerSideProps will be server side rendered at request time and only be cached if cache-control headers are configured.
+only if you need to render a page whose data must be fetched at request time.
+This could be due to the nature of the data or properties of the request (such as authorization

-If you do not need to render the data during the request, then you should consider fetching data on the client side or getStaticProps.
+If you do not need to render the data during the request, then you should consider fetching data on the client side or getStaticProps

 getServerSideProps or API Routes

-It can be tempting to reach for an API Route when you want to fetch data from the server, then call that API route from getServerSideProps.
-This is an unnecessary and inefficient approach, as it will cause an extra request to be made due to both getServerSideProps and API Routes running on the server.
+It can be tempting to reach for an API Route when you want to fetch data from the server, then call that API route from getServerSideProps

 Fetching data on the client side